News

 A secular hospital treats patients with mental disorders and addictions.
 The facility has 480 beds in 16 inpatient wards.
 It also has an addiction treatment clinic, including for psychoactive substances: opiates (heroin, morphine, methadone, fentanyl, codeine, tramal), amphetamines, designer drugs, sleeping pills and other psychostimulants, offering psychotherapy (for addicts, co-addicts and the addicts’ loved ones).

-The comprehensive modernisation of the facility, which has been carried out systematically for many years (successively all pavilions, kitchen, hospital networks, administrative and technical buildings, energy modernisation, purchase of equipment and furnishings), was financed by our regional programmes from previous perspectives and our medical package of the century, i.e. the Marshal’s programme for the modernisation of all regional medical facilities.
+The comprehensive modernisation of the facility, which has been carried out systematically for many years (successively all pavilions, kitchen, hospital networks, administrative and technical buildings, energy modernisation, purchase of equipment and furnishings), was financed by our regional programmes from previous perspectives and our medical package of the century, i.e. the Marshal’s programme for the modernisation of all provincial medical facilities.

 On the occasion of the anniversary, a volume of poetry entitled Wielogłosy (Many Voices) was published, a collection of poems written by patients and hospital staff.